Fruit Shoes and Mushroom Boots; How Alternative Materials are Reshaping the Leather Industry.

-For many, the luxury and elegance of leather goods often belies the ugly truth that the leather industry worldwide is a significant contributor to the degradation of our natural environment.
+For many, the luxury and elegance of leather goods often belies the ugly truth that the leather industry is a significant contributor to the degradation of our natural environment.
 The process of refining animal skins into leather is very chemical-reliant, and often these processes are done in places in the world where environmental regulations are quite lax.
-It’s so bad that often these toxic chemicals that contain carcinogens such as chromium gets dumped into waterways that are used downstream for drinking water.
+It’s so bad that often these toxic chemicals that may contain carcinogens like chromium get dumped into waterways that are used for drinking water downstream.
 Yet, as climate and environmental awareness become more and more mainstream, this industry, like many others, is undergoing a dramatic shift.
 These alternatives, like mycelium, pineapples, and cacti, are not exactly what many would expect.
 The leaders in this new age of leather manufacturing are utilizing materials many would more often see on their dinner plates than on their feet.

 Philip Ross is an artist, chef, and entrepreneur who launched Mycoworks in 2020.
-He began cultivating mycelium as a material for art and design, and eventually drew the attention of Sophia Wong in 2007, who together went on to create Mycoworks.
+He began cultivating mycelium as a material for art and design, eventually drawing Sophia Wong’s attention in 2007.
+Together they went on to create Mycoworks.
 The duo grows the mycelium in 3d structures that shape and form the material, leaving almost no byproduct or waste.
-The mycelium is fed a mixture of sawdust and other organic materials, creating a dense strong material that can be used in a variety of different applications.
+The mycelium is fed a mixture of sawdust and other organic materials, creating a dense, strong material that can be used in various applications.

-Desserto is a cactus based leather designed and developed by Adrián López Velarde, and Marte Cázarez from the Nopal cactus, more commonly known as the prickly pear cactus.
-Finished in 2019, the creators say that the product saves 164,650% of water compared to animal leather, and 190% compared to polyurethane based vegan leather.
+Desserto is a cactus-based leather designed and developed by Adrián López Velarde and Marte Cázarez from the Nopal cactus, more commonly known as the prickly pear cactus.
+Finished in 2019, the creators say that the product saves 164,650% water compared to animal leather and 190% to polyurethane-based vegan leather.
 Due to cacti being plants, they sequester carbon in the same way trees do.
-As well as that, on their 14 acres of land that they grow on they employ organic farming techniques and use the byproducts for animal feed.
+As well as that, on the 14 acres of land they grow on, they employ organic farming techniques and use the byproducts for animal feed.